kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 Kubernetes is a really powerful software and it's also quite complex.
 That's why you need to some of the basics before you start learning Kubernetes:

 - Linux, Bash, Vim
-- docker and concept of containers
+- Hands-on Docker, so that you understand the concept of containers and images
 - yaml files
 - git
 - basic networking knowledge, e.g. subnets, netmasks, also things like http is port 80.

+This isn't a complete list.
+But it should give you some idea of what level you should be before starting this course.

 ## Software requirements